Codecademy/docs/content/numpy/concepts/built-in-functions/terms/std/std.md

 - `axis`: The axis that the std will be calculated.
 The default will consider the array to be flattened, works on any axis.

-If *axis = 0*, this will calculate the std along the vertical axis.
+    - If *axis = 0*, this will calculate the std along the vertical axis.

-If *axis = 1*, this will calculate the std along the horizontal axis.
+    - If *axis = 1*, this will calculate the std along the horizontal axis.

-If this is a *tuple of ints*, this will calculate the std along multiple axis.
+    - If this is a *tuple of ints*, this will calculate the std along multiple axis.

-- `dtype`: This is the type of data the std will calculate.
+- `dtype`: This is the type of data the std will calculate:

-Interger arrays will have the default type of float64.
+    - Interger arrays will have the default type of float64.

-Float arrays will be the same as the array type.
+    - Float arrays will be the same as the array type.

 - `out`: This dictates the array in which the results will be outputted to.
 The array must be of the same type as the original array.

 - `ddof`: Means **Delta Degrees of Freedom**.
 The divisor used in calculations is *N - ddof*, where N represents the number of elements.

-The default for this parameter = 0
+    - The default for this parameter = 0

 - `keepdims`: If *True* the reduced axes are kept in the result as dimensions of size one.
 This ensures the result will translate correctly against the input array.